Originally posted by Dostie

 Or is it more about performance?
 Like, it'll fit, but the boot's flex profile is built around a free-pivoting toe, so when it's clamped down in a toe cage, it's too flexible.
 Perhaps they've gone back to the drawingboard to make it more of a happy medium?

-(This again shows the genius of Pierre's pivoting toe cage binding that would enable all boots to have the same generous flex profile but would come in a simpler, more durable package.)
+(This again shows the genius of Pierre's pivoting toe cage binding that would enable all boots to have the same generous flex profile but would come in a simpler, more durable package.)👍 1Leave a comment:

 Leave a comment: